extremecoder2020/rnvdev/README.md

   Hi!

-➡️ I'm <em>JavaScript developer</em>.
+➡️ I'm <em>JavaScript developer</em> that loves Bash.
 Learn, teach and share topics around JavaScript, is part of my day, and i love it.

 ➡️ My tech cards in my (<a href="https://www.instagram.com/rnvdev">instagram</a>) are made with PhotoShop and prototypes with Figma.